-As mentioned in First Step in Creating a Niche Website, you want to make sure that your website is going to do well enough.
-There are three main parts into that:
+As mentioned in the First Step in Creating a Niche Website, you want to make sure that your website is going to do well enough.
+There are three main parts to that:

 - Are there products in the $100 to $300 price range sold on Amazon to resolve the problem?

 Obviously, if you want to have your own store, you don’t need them on Amazon… but right now I’ll assume you just want to be an Amazon affiliate.